 The International Student Programs office for undergraduates and the Graduate Student Care office for graduate students are also the liaison between the international student and the Immigration and Naturalization Service.
 We are here to assist a student's educational journey in cooperation with the academic and service departments of Wheaton College and seek to assist international students in their adjustment to American culture and campus life.

-For more on admitted student information, immigration, and student life, please contact:
+For more on admitted undergraduate student information, immigration, and student life, please contact:

 International Student Programs